-By J. Herbert Hollister, W9DRD
+By J. Herbert Hollister,\ W9DRD

-ITH the advent of the click-click method of changing bands in the best receiving circles, came the realization that life could mean something more than one everlasting night, but by building each new piece of equipment for rack mounting, things about the old static room will soon begin to shape up.
+W ITH the advent of the click-click method of changing bands in the best receiving circles, came the realization that life could mean something more than one everlasting popularized by Art Collins and others.
+The job of bringing order out of chaos can't be done overnight, but by building each new piece of equipment for rack mounting, things about the old static room will soon begin to shape up.